Updated June 13, 2023

 In a competitive environment, the product matters too- as it should satisfy some need or requirement of the consumer.
-The marketing personnel is most often are involved from the product conceptualization onwards to product launch and feedback.
+The marketing personnel often participate from product conceptualization to product launch and feedback.

-No wonder the role of the marketing manager in any organization is a strategic one and more likely marketing people are more likely to be promoted to director positions and get a coveted place in the Board of Directors or even become the CEO or MD.
+The role of the marketing manager in any organization is strategic.
+Marketing people are likelier to advance to director positions, get an appealing place on the Board of Directors, or even become CEO or MDs.

 One of the key responsibilities of a marketing manager is the development of the company’s brand or brands.
-Brand development succeeds product development identifying a problem or need of a consumer.
-Moreover, the marketing manager also needs to promote the company along with brand-building exercise.
+Brand development succeeds in product development in identifying a problem or need of a consumer.
+Moreover, the marketing manager must also promote the company and brand-building exercise.

-The marketing chief may be involved from the creation of logos, product identification, development, branding, ad campaigns, test marketing and setting up the distribution and logistics network and so on.
+The marketing chief creates logos, product identification, development, branding, ad campaigns, test marketing, setting up the distribution and logistics network, etc.

 Understanding the consumer psyche and strategies for brand building is paramount for the success of any marketing manager.

-Many a time the marketing man is higher in the product team hierarchy and doesn’t get involved with the actual sales in retail which is the domain of the sales manager and executives.
+Often the marketing man is higher in the product team hierarchy and doesn’t get involved with the actual sales in retail, which is the domain of the sales manager and executives.

-Hence, it serves well to work closely with the sales team and studying the art of selling.
-As a marketing manager, one has to constantly sell strategies, ideas, tasks and decisions within the company which makes sales skill a vital task.
+Hence, working closely with the sales team and studying the art of selling serves well.
+As a marketing manager, one has to constantly sell strategies, ideas, tasks, and decisions within the company, which makes sales skills a vital task.

-Undoubtedly, it makes sense to invest time to learn the art of selling although it is not to do selling on the field throughout the career but to understand the customer psyche and dynamics of retailing, and how retailers play a vital role in promoting the company’s Brand at the point- of- sale (PoS).
+Undoubtedly, investing time in learning the art of selling makes sense.
+However, it is not to do selling on the field throughout the career but to understand the customer psyche and dynamics of retailing and how retailers play a vital role in promoting the company’s Brand at the point- of- sales (PoS).

-Most often the ideas for new products are first initiated at the marketing level and then communicated to the top management before leg work starts on finding the viability of the product and its need.
+Most often, the ideas for new products are initiated at the marketing level and then communicated to the top management before leg work starts to find the product’s viability and need.

-The marketing manager needs to show a passion for work, the product and deliver the product successfully in the market.
-If the marketing chief himself lacks the energy or enthusiasm to take the product forward, however, much the company puts into marketing promotion will be of no avail.
+The marketing manager needs to show a passion for work and the product and deliver the product successfully in the market.
+If the marketing chief himself lacks the energy or enthusiasm to take the product forward, however much the company puts into marketing promotion will be of no avail.

-The energy of the marketing honcho has to percolate down the entire team and it will be contagious.
-This will result in greater success of the product and brand.
+The energy of the marketing honcho has to percolate down the entire team, and it will be contagious.
+This will result in greater success for the product and brand.

-Compared to most other functions, marketing requires a multi-disciplinary and multi-tasking approach to get things done.
-He or she has to use secondary data, primary surveys, and customer feedback to develop new product ideas for the development team.
+Marketing requires a multi-disciplinary and multi-tasking approach to get things done compared to other functions.
+They have to use secondary data, primary surveys, and customer feedback to develop new product ideas for the development team.

-Double up as public relations point of contact: In many firms where public relations department is not that strong, it is often the marketing manager who is constantly in touch with the media to provide interviews and quotes for journalists to promote the company, its products, and services.
+Double up as public relations point of contact: In many firms where the public relations department is not that strong, the marketing manager is often constantly in touch with the media.
+They provide interviews and quotes for journalists to promote the company, its products, and its services.

-At times he may have to do damage control just as the PR man does in changing the negative image or perception of the company or product.
+At times they may have to do damage control as the PR professional does in changing the company’s or product’s negative image or perception.
 In some cases, they may need the support of experts in PR to execute this task.

-Don’t focus only on competition from the same industry:
+5. Don’t focus only on competition from the same industry

-With the convergence of technology, the competition for an existing product or brand can come from a totally unexpected industry vertical.
-The greatest threat the camera industry faced was not from within itself but by the development of smart mobile phones that has a variety of features including high-resolution cameras and supporting such apps as Whatsapp or Bluetooth to transmit the images and video depending on the size and resolution.
+With the convergence of technology, the competition for an existing product or brand can come from an unexpected industry vertical.
+The greatest threat the camera industry faced was not from within itself but by developing smart mobile phones with various features, including high-resolution cameras and supporting apps like Whatsapp or Bluetooth to transmit images and video depending on the size and resolution.

 According to Subir Kumedan, a user experience architect, marketing personnel should do a mini-competitive analysis of at least five companies outside its vertical.
 According to him, unless you are in a cutting-edge design industry/vertical such as consumer travel or food delivery, chances are that best-in-class experiences are happening outside your vertical.